Cost of Living Comparison Between United States and Belgium Cost of Living Comparison Between United States and Belgium

 United States vs Belgium: Cost of Living - Frequently Asked Questions

-How does the cost of living in Belgium compare to United States?
+How does the cost of living in Belgium compare to the cost in United States?

 How do daily expenses compare in Belgium vs United States?

-Belgium is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in Belgium: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

-Is rent more expensive in Belgium or United States?
+Is rent more expensive in Belgium or in United States?

-Rent in United States beats Belgium across the board, especially in major cities.
+Rent in United States is consistently higher than in Belgium across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

 Can you live in both Belgium and United States on $2,000 per month?

-In Belgium, $2,000 covers most cities easily.
-In United States, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Belgium, $2,000 covers most cities easily; in United States it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

 Which country is better for expats: Belgium or United States?